AnuragSahu/Research_In_Progress/_posts/2019-05-27-Hands-On-Section-on-CIFAR10-and-FInetuning.md

 Now we have defined the network architecture we will now do some interesting stuff

-<comment> This code is not working will Update the working Code soon</comment>
 {% highlight ruby %}
 #MAIN CELL